 3. State Farm Actuarial Internship

 The State Farm Actuarial Internship is a summer internship that helps students familiarize themselves with actuarial work.
 The internship takes place in State Farm’s Bloomington, IL headquarters.
 The internship is open only to students majoring in Mathematics, Statistics, or Actuarial Science.
 Students must also have strong communication, analytical and computer skills.
 This is a paid internship that will lead to many new connections in math-related jobs.

 4. Fannie Mae Summer Internships

 Fannie Mae offers multiple math internships as part of their summer internship program.
 Interns can learn skills such as financial analysis, risk assessment, economic research, and financial reporting.
 Interns also get to meet the CEO of Fannie Mae, and the company often hires interns from this program for full time positions.
 Interns gain hands-on experience in an area related to their major, and work alongside full-time employees as a contributing member of the team.

 Microsoft’s Business Internships are a group of internships open to both undergraduate and graduate students.
 There are internships in the Finance, Human Resources, Legal, Marketing, Sales, and Content Publishing departments.
 These internships provide plenty of opportunities for both mathematicians and non-mathematicians alike!

 And that’s it!
 We hope that this blog post series was a big help in finding the perfect STEM internship.
 If you are a college student, keep in mind that internship are always worth looking into; they are a tried-and-true method to gain practical working experience before starting your perfect STEM career!
 Not sure what STEM careers you might be interested in?
-Check our STEM Career Scavenger Hunt and Career Exploration Course!
+Check our STEM Career Scavenger Hunt!

 For more STEM internship opportunities, check out these previous posts: